mosaic-design-system/docs/src/components/alert.md

       ### Focus state

       An **Alert** needs to have a focus state - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on **Alert**.
+Ensure that users can use their keyboard to focus on the **Alert**.

       ### Icons